Photography: Michael Nangreaves | Story: An Artsy Home Decorated Like a Winter Wonderland for the Holidays

 GET: Now's your chance to haul out the heirloom silver and Grandma's china service, and really set a table for your guests.
 Keep any flower arrangements low profile to facilitate conversation, and don't forget the candles.
 Tapered and in crystal candlesticks, of course.

-EAT: A dinner party does not mean you have to spend the entirety of the last day of 2018 slaving in the kitchen.
+EAT: A dinner party does not mean you have to spend the entirety of the last day of the year slaving in the kitchen.
 Instead, try our crowd-pleasing chicken with white wine, peas and tarragon sauce.
 It feels fancier than it is, and best of all, involves minimal cleanup — because nobody wants the first thing they do in the New Year to be dishes.

 DO: You're going to need to pass the time until the clock strikes twelve.
 That's where party games come in.
 Think simple here: Likes and Dislikes — where people write down their preferences and people guess who they belong to — is great for a group who know each other well.
 Acquaintances might get a kick out of Two Truths And A Lie — where everyone makes three statements about themselves, and the rest of the table has to pick out the falsehood.